Niraj-Hitpump/Django_blogApp/README.md

-This is blogapp made in the django ...
+This is a blogApp made in the Django where the user can upload the blog and can also view the others blog based on the recent concurrent issues..